 Red List Status -Critically Endangered (CR) , assessed in 10/05/2016

-Pycnandra longiflora is an endemic shrub that was only known from the collections made in 1861-1867 in Gatope locality.
-However, a population was recently discovered near a mining site at Onajiele: Ouazangou-Taom massif in the northern part of Grande Terre in New Caledonia.
-It occurs on hypermagnesium brown soils in quite open shrubland an altitudinal range 55-140 m asl.
-Its area of occurrence (EOO) and area of occupancy (AOO) are respectively 8 km² and 8 km², while the species is known from a single location.
-Main identified threats are linked to habitat damage by bushfires allow us to project a continuous decline in the quality of habitat and number of mature individuals.
-Using criteria B, Pycnandra longiflora qualifies Critically Endangered (CR) B1ab(iii,v)+2ab(iii,v).
+Pycnandra longiflora is an endemic shrub that was only known from the original collections made in 1861-1867 in Gatope locality.
+However, a population was recently discovered near a mining site at Onajiele (Ouazangou-Taom massif) in the northern part of Grande Terre in New Caledonia.
+It occurs on hypermagnesium brown soils in quite open shrubland at an altitudinal range 55-140 m asl.
+Its area of occurrence (EOO) and area of occupancy (AOO) are both 8 km², while the species is known from a single location.
+Main identified threats are linked to habitat damage by bushfires, which allows us to project a continuous decline in the quality of habitat and number of mature individuals.
+Using criteria B, Pycnandra longiflora qualifies Critically Endangered (CR) B1ab(iii,v)+2ab(iii,v);C2a(ii).

 It is known from two sub-populations.
 One hundred and seventy six individuals have been counted in this very limited area.